PHYSICS 405 Course Description

 DUE DATES FOR THE NOTEBOOK REPORTS:

 Notebook reports are due according to the schedule shown in the syllabus.
 There will be a 5-point penalty per week for late reports.
 Reports that are more than 2 weeks late will not be accepted, resulting in failure of the class.
 Turning in the notebook early and moving on to the next experiment is encouraged.

-One of the 5 to 7 notebook reports is to be rewritten as a formal report and is to be turned in on Sunday, May 13, 2001.
+One of the 5 to 7 notebook reports is to be rewritten as a formal report and is to be turned in by 9 AM Monday, May 19, 2003.
 Please refer to the laboratory manual for the format for the formal report.

 Each student will be expected to give one 15-minute talk on an experiment of his or her choice.
 The talks will be followed by questions from the instructor, the TA, and the other students.